aqlaboratory/openfold-3/docs/source/Inference.md

 ### 4.5 Embeddings

-At inference you can instruct the model to produce the pair-rep and single-rep embeddings.
-You can do so by providing `write_latent_outputs: True` in your `runner.yaml`.
+At inference you can instruct the model to produce the pair-rep and single-rep embeddings by {ref}`adjusting the output_writer_settings in your runner.yaml <output-model-embeddings>`.

 This will cause the model to produce a `*_latent_output.pt`, which can be loaded like so and has the following shape.